pmean/build-website/text/05/ConvertOddsRatio.md

 It is based on a simple formula in the publication

--   **What\'s the relative risk?
+-   **What's the relative risk?
 A method of correcting the odds ratio in cohort studies of common outcomes.** Zhang J, Yu KF.
 Jama 1998:
     280(19); 1690-1.
     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=9832001&dopt=Abstract)

 Someone asked me to derive a nomogram that does this conversion.
-I\'m not sure if I can, but I will work on it.
+I'm not sure if I can, but I will work on it.

 I also have a spreadsheet that will compute the confidence interval for